-BIO 4425 Field Botany (4-7) Survey of vascular plants from different habitats in southeast Alabama.
+BIO 4425 Field Botany (4-7)

+Survey of vascular plants from different habitats in southeast Alabama.
 Principles of plant taxonomy, including history and systems of classification and nomenclature, the use of dichotomous keys, and general herbarium techniques.
-Emphasis is placed on plant identification and Prerequisites: BIO 2229/L229. habitat types.
-BIO 4447 Ornithology (3) Morphology, anatomy, physiology, taxonomy, life histories, distribution, and adaptations of birds.
+Emphasis is placed on plant identification and habitat types.
+Prerequisites: BIO 2229/L229

+BIO 4440 Plants of Social Significance (3)

+Plants which affected or altered history with emphasis on those which are the source for food, medical, and cultural drugs, beverage production, and poisonous plants.

+BIO 4447 Ornithology (3)

+Ecology, evolution, and conservation of birds.
 Prerequisites: BIO 1101/L101, 2229/L229.
 Co-requisite: BIO L447.

-BIO L447 Ornithology Lab (1-3) Structural features, identification, and classification of birds.
+BIO L447 Ornithology Lab (1-3)

+Diversity, classification, and field identification of birds (birdwatching).
 Prerequisites: BIO 1101/L101, 2229/L229.

 Co-requisite: BIO 4447.

+Toxicology (3) BIO 4451

+Principles related to the adverse effects of

+chemicals on living organisms.
+Prerequisites: CHM 3342/L342, and BIO 3348/

+L348.

+BIO L451 Toxicology Lab (1-3)

+Assessment of the toxicity of chemical agents following standard protocols.

+Prerequisites: CHM 3342/L342 and BIO 3348/

+Clinical Pathophysiology (3) BIO 4455

+An objective-oriented, problem-solving introduction to general disease processes including mechanisms of health and disease, disorders of organ systems, and developmental disorders.
+Prerequisites: CHM 3352/L352, BIO 3348/L348, BIO 3372/L372

+Co-requisite: BIO L455.

+BIO L455

+Clinical Pathophysiology Lab (1)

+This course addresses normal and abnormal macroscopic and microscopic structures, provides students with the opportunity for detailed study of various aspects of pathology, understanding of basic specimen collection, labeling, handling protocols practical, and theoretical basis for laboratory test selection and interpretation.
+Prerequisites: CHM 3352/L352, BIO 3348/L348, BIO 3372/L372

+Co-requisite: BIO 4455.

-BIO 4451 Toxicology (3) Principles related to the adverse effects of chemicals on living organisms.
-Prerequisites: CHM 3342/L342, and BIO 3348/ L348 Co-requisite: BIO L451.
-BIO L451 Toxicology Lab (1-3) Assessment of the toxicity of chemical agents following standard protocols.
-Prerequisites: CHM 3342/L342 and BIO 3348/ L348 Co-requisite: BIO 4451.
-BIO 4460 Critical Issues in Environmental Management (3) An examination of the scientific social economic and political factors that contribute to environment controversies, along with approaches for resolving disputes.
-Prerequisites: BIO 1100 and SCI 2233 BIO 4465 Occupational Safety and Health (3) A study of practical information occupational safety and health technology, management, and regulatory compliance issues and covering crucial topics like an introduction to industrial hygiene; organizing, directing, and evaluating occupational safety programs; and safety-related laws, regulations, and recordkeeping.
-Prerequisites: BIO 1100 and SCI 2233 BIO 4471 Parasitology (3) Taxonomy, structure, life histories, distribution, pathogenesis, and control of parasitic protozoa, helminths, and arthropods, with the emphasis on those of medical importance.
+BIO 4460 Critical Issues in Environmental Management An examination of the scientific social economic and political factors that contribute to environment controversies, along with approaches for resolving disputes.
+Prerequisites: BIO 1100 and SCI 2233.

+BIO 4465 Occupational Safety and Health (3)

+A study of practical information occupational safety and health technology, management, and regulatory compliance issues and covering crucial topics like an introduction to industrial hygiene; organizing, directing, and evaluating occupational safety programs; and safety-related laws, regulations, and recordkeeping.

+Prerequisites: BIO 1100 and SCI 2233.

+BIO 4471 Parasitology (3) Taxonomy, structure, life histories, distribution, pathogenesis, and control of parasitic protozoa, helminths, and arthropods, with the emphasis on those of medical importance.
 Prerequisites: Any 3000-level biology lecture and lab.
-Co-requisite: BIO L471.

 BIO L471 Parasitology Lab (1-3)

-Laboratory study of parasitic protozoa, helminths, and arthropods, with the emphasis on those of medical importance Prerequisites: Any 3000 level biology lecture and
+Laboratory study of parasitic protozoa, helminths, and arthropods, with the emphasis on those of medical importance.

-lab.
+Prerequisites: Any 3000 level biology lecture and

+lah

 Co-requisite: BIO 4471.

 BIO 4474 Internship in Biology Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.
 Prerequisite: admission to TEP.
-Co-requisite: SED 4454 Internship Seminar for Secondary Education Special Topics in Biology (1 to 4 credit hours per BIO 4476 course per semester) Specialized topics not generally included in course offerings Prerequisite: Permission of instructor.
+Co-requisite: SED 4454 Internship Seminar for Secondary Education.

+BIO 4476 Special Topics in Biology (1 to 4 credit hours per course per semester) Specialized topics not generally included in course offerings Prerequisite: Permission of instructor.